elmarquez/doc/README.md

     install -g @elmarquez/doc

-Once installed, you will be able
+Once installed, a script will be installed at:

+    /usr/local/bin/doc

+Execute the command to start:

-    doc
+    doc --help

-## Test
+## Developing

-Run command unit tests:
+Requires NodeJS 12.
+Install all application dependencies:

+    npm install

+Run the test suite:

     npm test

-## Release

-Create a new release candidate, tag the repo:
+Update the package version number, commit and tag the update:

     npm release